 The Diamond Circle

-The Diamond Circle can be described as a magnificent circuit of about 260 km in the Northeast of Iceland, which includes some of the most stunning sights and most scenic landscapes in the whole country.
+The Diamond Circle is the equivalent of what you must see in the Northeast of Iceland.
+It is a 260 km circuit which takes you through the most popular attractions of the area, known also as the most scenic landscapes in the whole country.
 Húsavík is the main town and obvious starting and ending point.

-Þorgeirskirkja at Ljósavatn is a church built in commemorating the Christianisation of Iceland.
-The church was built in 2000, celebrating 1000 years of Christianity.
-Open to the public in summer.
+Þorgeirskirkja is a church built in commemorating the Christianisation of Iceland at Ljósavatn, not far away from Goðafoss.
+The church was built in the year 2000, celebrating 1000 years of Christianity and it is named after Þorgeir.

 Grenjaðarstaður is a picturesque traditional turf house farm that gives the chance to travel back in time into Iceland’s rural past.
 The well-curated display illustrates the daily life not so long ago.